evekites/STM32_AstrumPCBPublic/README.md

 This repo is for Software Development students of the Astrum College, Velp, The Netherlands.

-Most projects contains a README.md, a CONFIGURATION.md and the USER CODE sections of the main.c source file.

-Usage:

-- Create a new project and choose the STM32WB55RGV6 from the MCU list.
-- Implement the settings as described in the CONFIGURATION.md file
-- Insert al the USER CODE sections to their corresponding places in your own main.c fie
-- Copy all other files/folders to thier corresponding folders.

-All code is based on the Astrum PCB used fot the Embedded Software lessons for 2nd year students MBO Software Development.
-This STM32 development PCB was developed for the Astrum College by Gemini Embedded Technology.
+All code in this repo is written for the "C-University development board" used for the Embedded Software lessons for 2nd year MBO Software Development students at the Astrum College in Velp The Netherlands.
+This STM32 development board was developed for the Astrum College by Gemini Embedded Technology / C-University.

+The projects in here are numbered 000-099 and 1000-1999 each with its own aproach, see the following readme's:

+- README 000-099.md
+- README 1000-1999.md

 ## STM32WB55RGV6